Tauvic/DriverAwareness/README.md

 * Who owns this data and has control over it
 * Can i put my trust in this system

+Everyone has to make up their own mind an decide:

+**Do I want to assess and improve my driving skills in order to make driving safe for myself and the people around me.**

+I personally hope that we can make driving safer.
+My wife lost her father in a road accident and every life is valuable and worth saving.

 To get user acceptance I propose to publish the general design of the system so people can understand how it works and what it does.
-A further assurance might be an independent auditor, auditing the final product.
+A further assurance might be an independent auditor or trustworthy organisation, auditing the final product and a statement that the product does what is promises.

 # How to develop and implement